FusionAuth/se-code-challenge-and-demo-instructions/README.md

 2. **Implement 2Factor Authentication**:
    - Implement Two-Factor Authentication using FusionAuth.
 Users should be able to enable or disable 2FA from their profile settings, and if enabled, they should be prompted for a second authentication factor on login.
-_Hint: Explore FusionAuth’s multi-factor authentication features and integrate with an OTP (One-Time Password) provider._
+_Hint: Explore FusionAuth’s multi-factor authentication features and integrate with an TOTP (Time Based One-Time Password) provider._

 3. **Implement a Role-Based Access Control system.**
   - Create roles such as “Admin”, “Editor”, and “Viewer”, and restrict access to certain parts of your application based on the user’s role.